Moving to Taiwan from the US: Cost, Visa, and Healthcare Guide

 WHAT TAIWAN IS ACTUALLY LIKE

-T aiwan has one of the most advanced national health insurance systems on the planet, and foreigners who stay long enough to enroll pay somewhere between $20 and $30 a month for coverage that includes doctor visits, prescriptions, dental, and specialist access with waits measured in hours, not months.
-Most Americans moving to Taiwan spend years in countries where healthcare is a constant source of anxiety, and then they get here and realize they've been solving a problem that doesn't exist.
-What also catches people off guard is how this island of 23 million has built infrastructure, transit, and civic order that makes major American cities look embarrassed.
-The Taipei metro runs on time to the minute, 7-Elevens double as government service centers where you can pay taxes and print official documents, and the internet is the fastest in the world by most rankings.
-Taiwan doesn't feel like a place that's trying to impress you.
-It just quietly works.
+T wenty to thirty dollars a month.
+That is what foreigners enrolled in Taiwan's national health insurance pay for coverage spanning doctor visits, prescriptions, dental work, and specialist access with waits measured in hours rather than months.
+Americans arrive here after years in countries where healthcare generates constant low-grade anxiety, and then discover they have been solving a problem that does not exist.
+The other shock is infrastructure: an island of 23 million running transit and civic systems that make major American cities look embarrassed.
+The Taipei metro keeps time to the minute.
+7-Elevens double as government service counters where you pay taxes and print official documents.
+The internet ranks fastest in the world by most measures.
+Taiwan is not trying to impress anyone.
+It simply works.

-Living in Taiwan as a single person comes in around $1,550 a month, and a couple can manage comfortably on roughly $2,400, making it approximately 48% cheaper than the United States overall.
-Taipei itself runs slightly higher at around $1,650 monthly, though Tainan and Taichung both come in closer to $2,000 to $2,250, with more space and a slower pace.
-A sit-down lunch at a local restaurant rarely costs more than $3 to $5.
-Rent for a clean one-bedroom in a decent Taipei neighborhood runs $500 to $700.
-The bureaucratic side of things is more manageable than most Asian countries, but enrolling in National Health Insurance requires a resident visa and an ARC (Alien Resident Certificate), which means your first six months on a visitor status won't include that famous coverage.
-The process itself is straightforward once you have your ARC, just not instant.
+A single person spends around $1,550 monthly, a couple roughly $2,400, about 48% below American costs.
+Taipei runs slightly higher at $1,650, while Tainan and Taichung land nearer $2,000 to $2,250 with more space and a slower tempo.
+Local restaurant lunches rarely exceed $3 to $5, and a clean one-bedroom in a decent Taipei neighborhood costs $500 to $700.
+Bureaucracy is more manageable than most of Asia, though National Health Insurance enrollment requires a resident visa and an ARC, the Alien Resident Certificate, meaning your first six months on visitor status exclude that famous coverage.
+The process itself is straightforward once the ARC exists.
+It is simply not instant.

-Americans who end up staying long-term in Taiwan almost always cite the same things: the food, the safety, the cost, and then, quietly, a kind of loneliness that takes time to name.
-Taiwan expat life has a generous surface layer of convenience and friendliness, but forming genuine friendships with locals outside of work takes sustained effort.
-English is widely spoken in Taipei, especially among younger people, which is both a comfort and a trap, because it lets you go years without seriously learning Mandarin and then realize you've been living in a bubble.
-The air quality is a legitimate issue, particularly in winter when pollution from mainland China drifts across, and the subtropical humidity from May through September is not something you adapt to so much as accept.
-What makes Americans stay is harder to articulate: it's a combination of personal safety that feels profound after American cities, a food culture that rewards curiosity at every budget level, and a political and social openness that surprises people expecting something more restrictive.
+Long-term residents name the same things every time: food, safety, cost, and then, more quietly, a loneliness that takes a while to name.
+Expat life here has a generous surface layer of convenience and friendliness, while genuine friendships with locals outside work require sustained effort.
+English is widespread in Taipei, especially among younger people, which functions as both comfort and trap, since it lets you spend years avoiding Mandarin before realizing you have lived inside a bubble.
+Air quality is a legitimate problem, worst in winter when pollution drifts from the mainland, and subtropical humidity from May through September is less something you adapt to than something you accept.
+What keeps Americans is harder to articulate: personal safety that feels profound after American cities, a food culture rewarding curiosity at every price point, and a social and political openness that surprises people expecting something more restrictive.

-Your first practical move should be getting your paperwork sequence right, because the order matters: visa, then ARC, then NHI enrollment, then bank account.
-Most Taiwanese banks are slow and documentation-heavy for foreigners in the first months, so open a Wise account before you leave the US, it works at ATMs here, holds New Taiwan dollars, and handles your first few months of rent and daily spending while the local banking setup catches up.
-Spend time in at least two cities before committing to a base.
-Taipei gets most of the attention but Tainan, in the south, is quieter, cheaper, has a deeper local food culture, and has drawn a growing number of Americans who wanted the Taiwan experience without the capital city pace.
-Get the scooter license.
-It sounds optional until you've lived here three weeks.
+Sequence the paperwork correctly, because order matters here: visa, then ARC, then NHI enrollment, then bank account.
+Taiwanese banks move slowly and demand documentation from foreigners in the early months, so a Wise account funded before departure handles ATMs, holds New Taiwan dollars, and covers rent and daily spending until local banking catches up.
+Live in at least two cities before choosing a base.
+Taipei absorbs most of the attention while Tainan in the south is quieter, cheaper, deeper in local food culture, and increasingly attractive to Americans wanting Taiwan without capital-city pace.
+And get the scooter license.
+It sounds optional until week three.

 Living in Taiwan is approximately 48% cheaper than the United States.
 A single person spends around $1550/month on average, excluding rent.